King of Kings (1961 film): Plot

-Jesus meets the disciples on the evening of Thursday, having supper one last time with them and afterwards goes to pray at Gethsemane.
-In the meantime, Judas wants Jesus to free Judea from the Romans, and, to force his hand, Judas delivers him to the Jewish authorities.
-Jesus is brought before Caiaphas and then brought before Pilate.
+Jesus meets the disciples on the evening of Thursday, having supper one last time with them.
+He then goes to pray at Gethsemane.
+In the meantime, Judas wants Jesus to free Judea from the Romans.
+To force his hand, Judas delivers him to the Jewish authorities.
+Jesus is brought before Caiaphas and then Pilate.
 Pilate starts the trial, but sensing that the issue is one of Jewish sensibilities, sends him to Herod Antipas, who, in turn, sends him back.

-Pilate is infuriated by Antipas' returning of Jesus and commands his soldiers to scourge Jesus.
-The people demand the release of Barabbas, and Pilate bows to their pressure and sentences Jesus to be crucified.
-Jesus, wearing a crown of thorns on his head, carries his cross to Golgotha where he is crucified with two thieves, one of them being the penitent thief Dismas and the other, the Impenitent thief, Gestas.
+Pilate, infuriated by Antipas' return of Jesus, commands his soldiers to scourge Jesus.
+The people demand the release of Barabbas.
+Pilate bows to their pressure and sentences Jesus to be crucified.
+Jesus, wearing a crown of thorns, carries his cross to Golgotha where he is crucified with two thieves, one of them being the penitent Dismas and the other, the impenitent Gestas.

-Desperate because he has betrayed Jesus to his death, Judas hangs himself and his body is found by Barabbas.
-Jesus dies in front of his mother, the apostle John, a few soldiers, Claudia (Pilate's wife), and Lucius (who utters the fateful words: "He is truly the Christ").
-His body is taken down from the cross and is carried to a rock tomb.
-Two days later, Mary Magdalene finds the tomb empty, and encounters the Risen Jesus.
+Desperate because he has betrayed Jesus to his death, Judas hangs himself.
+His body is found by Barabbas.
+Jesus dies in front of his mother, the apostle John, a few soldiers, Claudia, and Lucius, who utters the words, "He is truly the Christ."
+Jesus' body is taken down from the cross and is carried to a rock tomb.
+Two days later, Mary Magdalene finds the tomb empty, and encounters the risen Jesus.

-The film ends on the shores of Lake Tiberias when Jesus appears to the Apostles for "a final time" according to the narration, and tells them to bring his message to the ends of the world.
+The film ends on the shores of Lake Tiberias when Jesus appears to the apostles for, according to the narration, "a final time" and tells them to bring his message to the ends of the world.
 Only his shadow is visible, forming the shape of a cross where it falls on the stretched-out fishing nets.
-The apostles then leave, and, as the shadow of Jesus falls across the screen, it could be assumed that he is ascending to Heaven.
+The apostles then leave.
+As the shadow of Jesus falls across the screen, it could be assumed that he is ascending to Heaven.